 - Applicants are required to be 18 years old and above.

-In addition, all the applicants are required to have successfully completed an LLN test and demonstrate competence as working at Level 3 for all indicators to enroll for this qualification (issued within the last 12 months from the time of admission).
+In addition, all the applicants are required to have successfully completed an ACSF test and demonstrate competence as working at Level 3 for all indicators to enroll for this qualification (issued within the last 12 months from the time of admission).

 It is also essential for the student to possess basic computer skills.

 Aboriginal and Torres Strait Islanders are encouraged to apply.

 While IHNA will work with you to make “reasonable adjustments” in the campus lab and classroom, there are work place practice conditions that occur in the workplace environment that are beyond IHNA’s control.
 Physical requirements like Strength, Mobility, Hearing, Vision and Communication are necessary to function in the healthcare facility and / or community setting.
 Students must be able to perform and complete course objectives and requirements with or without reasonable adjustments.
 Our courses cater to a range of candidates.
 The candidates are required to be physically fit to manage tasks.

 If you have a disability or disorder or on any longer medications that will require reasonable adjustments to fulfill these requirements, then please declare in your course application.

 Assessment strategies are implemented for collecting evidence and making judgements about whether competency has been achieved by the learner.

 The assessments confirm whether an individual can perform to the standards expected in the workplace, as expressed in the relevant endorsed unit of competency.

 Recognition of Prior Learning (RPL) is about the skills and knowledge you’ve gained through work and life experiences, no matter how, when or where the learning occurred.
 We acknowledge your previous achievement of competencies or learning outcomes that may count towards your qualification.
 RPL acknowledges that people learn in many different ways and that learning may have been obtained through: